xapian/xapian/xapian-applications/omega/docs/omegascript.rst

 	lookup variable ``VAR`` in the environment.

 $error
-	error message (e.g. if a database wouldn't open, or the query wasn't parseable, or a Xapian exception has been thrown) or empty if there wasn't an error.
+	error message (e.g. if a database wouldn't open, or the query couldn't be parsed, or a Xapian exception has been thrown) or empty if there wasn't an error.

 $field{NAME}